wufan-zhao/wufan-zhao.github.io/_pages/group.md

 About AI 4D City (AI4City) Labs
 ---
-4D refers to 3D space+time.
-As the density of the remote sensing and earth observation datasets continues to grow exponentially with time, Prof. Wufan Zhao and his AI4City Lab aim to help pioneer computationally efficient AI-based processing and modeling strategies to solve complex and practical urban problems by integrating the multi-dimensional characteristics of big earth observation data.
+4D refers to 3D space plus time series modeling.
+As the type and density of the remote sensing data continue to grow exponentially, Prof. Wufan Zhao and his AI4City Lab aim to help pioneer computationally efficient AI-based processing and modeling strategies to solve complex and practical urban problems by integrating the multi- dimensional/modal characteristics of big earth observation data.

-Our research is being conducted at two aspects.
-Firstly, a 3D city scene environment (including structured LoDs building models, infrustructures, land covers etc.) reconstruction framework is being built on which any geo-referenced objects model at instance level can be founded.
-Secondly, it is being studied how GIS, IoT data can be modelled in an nD way accordingly for specific application fields (e.g., built-environment, human dynamic, public health, urban climate etc.)
+Our research is being conducted in two aspects.
+Firstly, a 3D city scene environment (including structured LoDs building models, infrastructures, land covers, etc.) reconstruction framework is being built on which any geo-referenced objects model at the instance level can be founded.
+Secondly, it is being studied how GIS, IoT data can be modeled in an nD way accordingly for specific application fields (e.g., built-environment, human dynamic, public health, urban climate, etc.)

 Our research is both mission- and impact-oriented.
 We integrate data analytics and modeling technologies to achieve specific goals and contribute to the public good.
 Whether we are developing a physical product, analyzing trends at micro and macro levels, or creating new processes for optimal efficiencies, our work is always focused on sustainable development of the urban environment.